Stansty: Plas Coch

 Another of the area's main houses was Plas Coch in Lower Stansty, which was built in the late 16th century in mature hand-made red brick, giving the house its name (Plas Coch translates roughly as "Red Hall").
 It was a two-storey building: the plan of the dwelling was a typical through passage house with access at either end of the passage.
 The house was built for Sir William Meredith, one of the sons of Richard Meredith of Allington or Trevalyn (near Rossett) and treasurer and paymaster of the army in the reigns of Elizabeth I and James I. Edward Meredith, a brother to William, was recorded in 1610 as trading as draper in Cheapside, London and he had held the lease on Plas Coch from his nephew for a time.
 Edward Meredith held the office of the High Sheriff of Denbighshire in 1629.

 In 1709 the Plas Coch estate was sold by Sir William Meredith of Kent to Sir John Wynn, 1st Baronet of Gwydir Castle, Llanrwst.

 Plas Coch played an important part in the social life of the city, hosting the Denbighshire & Flintshire Agricultural Society Show and the Annual Wrexham Lager Festival.
 The house and outbuildings were demolished in the late 1980s to make way for a large supermarket and retail development.
-The only part of the original property remaining today is a short length of stone wall at the roadside in front of a branch of Homebase.
+The only part of the original property remaining today is a short length of stone wall at the roadside in front of a branch of The Range.
 During the construction of the retail development in 1991, a hoard of Roman coins was discovered by workmen: however all of the coins subsequently disappeared.
 In 1995 further construction work on the site revealed traces of Roman field boundaries, hearths and a corn drying kiln.